C2SM-RCM/emiproc/joss/paper.md

 ## Export functions

-Finally, the `emiproc` package contain functions to export the invenotry to various formats used in air quality models.
+Finally, the `emiproc` package contain functions to export the inventory to various formats used in air quality models.
 These export functions are designed in a way to make life as simple as possible for the modeller.
 However some transport model might require some specific data which is not